Skip to main content

 Overview

-Solanum lycopersicum 'Sungold' is Sungold cherry tomato, an indeterminate F1 hybrid growing 72-96 inches (180-240 cm / 6-8 feet) on stakes or cages.
-Prolific clusters of golden-orange cherry tomatoes 1-1.25 inches (2.5-3 cm) with a high sugar content and a tangerine-like sweetness, maturing in 55-65 days from transplant.
-Bright yellow flowers in clusters of 6-12.
-In the nightshade family (Solanaceae).
-An F1 hybrid developed by Tokita Seed Company (Japan).
-The golden-orange color is from beta-carotene rather than the red lycopene of standard tomatoes.
-Indeterminate growth — the vine continues producing until frost.
-One of the most prolific cherry tomatoes: a single plant can produce 200+ fruit per season.
-Thin-skinned: the fruit splits readily after rain or irregular watering — harvest promptly when ripe.
-The fruit drops when overripe.
-F1 hybrid — saved seed does not produce true to type.
-Start indoors 6 weeks before last frost.
-All green parts contain solanine — toxic to pets and humans in quantity.
-Ripe fruit is non-toxic.
+Solanum lycopersicum 'Sungold' is Sungold cherry tomato, an indeterminate F1 hybrid growing 72–96 inches (180–240 cm / 6–8 feet) on stakes or cages.
+Plants carry prolific clusters of golden-orange cherry tomatoes 1–1.25 inches (2.5–3 cm) with high sugar content and a tangerine-like sweetness, maturing in 55–65 days from transplant.
+Bright yellow flowers in clusters of 6–12.
+Indeterminate growth continues producing until frost.
+The cultivar is an F1 hybrid developed by Tokita Seed Company in Japan.
+The golden-orange color comes from beta-carotene rather than the red lycopene of standard tomatoes.
+A single plant can produce 200+ fruit per season — high yield compared with most cherry-tomato cultivars.
+The skin is thin and splits readily after rain or irregular watering, so the fruit is harvested promptly when ripe; the fruit drops when overripe.
+Saved seed from an F1 hybrid does not grow true to type.
+Seed is started indoors 6 weeks before the last frost.
+All green parts contain solanine and are toxic to pets and humans in quantity; ripe fruit is non-toxic.
 Full sun (6+ hours).
 Tender annual.
 Growth rate is fast.
+Family Solanaceae.

 Native Range

-F1 hybrid developed by Tokita Seed Company, Japan.
-The species S. lycopersicum is native to western South America (Peru, Ecuador).
+'Sungold' is an F1 hybrid developed by Tokita Seed Company, Japan.
+The parent species Solanum lycopersicum is native to western South America (Peru and Ecuador).

 Suggested Uses